Paramount Media Networks: Reintroduction and re-merger with CBS (2019–2024)

-Paramount/Skydance merger (2024–present)
+Paramount/Skydance merger; reunification with Warner Bros.
+Discovery (2024–present)

 On April 29, 2024, President and CEO Bob Bakish was replaced by Brian Robbins, George Cheeks, and Chris McCarthy.
 This action was the result of Bakish's reported opposition of the Skydance deal.
 McCarthy was legally designated the company's "interim principal executive officer" in order to comply with SEC regulations stipulating that one person must conduct "the normal course of business".

 By July 2, 2024, Skydance renegotiated the deal and reached a preliminary agreement to acquire National Amusements and merge with Paramount.
 The deal was referred by National Amusements to Paramount's special committee.
 Also, Paramount reportedly entered talks for a sale of the BET Media Group to buyers led by BET CEO Scott Mills for $1.6-$1.7 billion.

 On August 13, 2025, it was confirmed that BET Media Group is no longer up for sale and it was transferred from CBS Entertainment Group back to Paramount Media Networks.

+On February 27, 2026, Paramount Skydance officially reached the historic deal agreement to acquire Warner Bros.
+Discovery (successor of Warner Communications), that will result in MTV, Nickelodeon, The Movie Channel and VH1 being brought back under the same umbrella as Warner Bros.
+Entertainment for the first time in 40 years since the Warner-Amex Cable days.

+On February 28, 2026, Netflix received a $2.8 billion breakup fee from Paramount Skydance after it withdrew its bid to acquire parts of Warner Bros.
+Discovery, paving the way for Paramount's takeover of the entire WBD's assets.